 Guelph teen facing child pornography charges

-A teenager is facing a number of child pornography charges after an investigation by Guelph police.
+A 14-year-old girl is facing a series of child pornography charges after an investigation by Guelph police.

-Guelph police said members from both its Internet Child Exploitation Unit and Technological Crimes Unit executed a search warrant at a downtown residence Tuesday morning.

-According to a release, evidence was located and a teenaged resident was arrested.
+According to a police release, the Guelph teen shared explicit photos and a video of her teenaged ex-boyfriend on social media.

+Police said they were contacted by a concerned mother indicating photos of her 14-year-old son had been posted online.

+An investigation revealed the boy's former girlfriend sent the images and video to her current boyfriend who then posted them on a popular social media site, police said.

+They also said the girl sent the images to the victim's father.

-A 15-year-old Guelph male is charged with possessing child pornography, distributing child pornography and accessing child pornography.
+A 14-year-old Guelph girl is charged with possessing child pornography and two counts of distributing child pornography.
+She is scheduled to appear in court in December.

 Kitchener Top Stories